 How To Get There

-- From Manila Ride a van or a Celyrosa bus in Pasay going to Calatagan.
+- From Manila, ride a van or a Celyrosa bus in Pasay going to Calatagan.
 Van costs 180 while the bus costs 160 pesos.
 Travel time is 2 to 3 hours.
-Last stop will be in Calatagan Market.
+The last stop will be in Calatagan Market.

 - From here, hail a tricycle going to the Manuel Uy Beach Resort for 200 pesos.
 This is good for 4 to 5 persons.
 Travel time is around 15 minutes.

-- The ride to the beach offers a breathtaking view of ranches, mango trees and lots of cows.
-Last trip back to Manila from Calatagan is at 4 PM.
+- The ride to the beach offers a breathtaking view of ranches, mango trees, and lots of cows.
+The last trip back to Manila from Calatagan is at 4 PM.